ssgoh/Refresher/README.md

 - **Responsive Design**: Works well on desktop and mobile devices
 - **Simple Authentication**: Basic login system for teachers to manage content
 - **Scalable Tutorial List**: Tutorials and notes are displayed as a list of links, allowing for easy navigation as content grows
+- **Organized by Period**: Tutorials are organized by year and month, then sorted alphabetically by subject within each period

 ## Getting Started